pensjonatus/flash-fiction/blog/resolution.md

 ---
-title: 'Resolution'
+title: Resolution
 date: '2017-04-02'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 She put her hand in his and looked out into the night.
 She was not afraid of the